Glasses On Face Shapes: 5 Fierce Frames

 5. Rectangle

-Now before you ask—yeah, these apply to sunglasses too.
-Same rules, same face math.
-Whether you’re shopping online or getting fitted in person, focus on contrast and balance.
-Don’t match your face—complement it.
-That’s the whole secret to glasses on face shapes.
+Shopping online or in person, focus on contrast and balance.
+Don’t match your face shape – complement it.
+That’s the whole secret to making glasses work with your face instead of against it.

 Now, what if you’re between shapes?
 Start with the closest match and try styles from there.
 You’d be shocked how often a subtle curve or edge can balance a face.